Chapter 1:

 "Just thinkin, you've come a long way in the last few years.
 Just how many businesses do you operate for your family now?"

-"To help with good faith and relief effort.
-I guess some people high up in the temple received a request from a small village no one knew existed near the mountains to the south.
-I heard there were problems there before which left that village in dire need of food and medicine."
+"I guess some people high up in the temple received a request from a small village outside the walls.
+I heard there were problems before, leaving the village needing supplies and medicine."

-"Hey, Aisellia...you'll be careful out there, right?
-You've always believed me since we were little girls."
+"Hey, Aisellia...you'll be careful out there, right?"

-"Thanks, I just wanted to warn you to be careful.
-I know you're going to have guards, noble reps, and a priest with you, but...just try to make sure you take care of yourself first and foremost out there."
+"I just want to warn you to be careful.
+I know you'll have guards, other noble reps, and a priest with you, but...just try to make sure you take care of yourself first and foremost out there."

-"I don't mean that with your parents of course hehe!"
-Laura said as she laughed nervously which only made her friend giggle.
+"I don't mean that with your parents, of course, hehe!"
+Laura said as she laughed nervously, which only made her friend giggle.

 She said, turning the other way to look up at the city's skies and further into the city.